 Since then, Marisa has been seen in films on the festival circuit, television shows aired on HBO, ABC and ID Discovery, and in NYC theater.
 She has been in numerous commercials and is the voice of many audiobooks for audible.com.
 She was a lead in the Official Cannes Film Selection "YOU & I," directed by Christopher Scott, opposite Blake Gibbons.

-Marisa produced, wrote and acted in the short film Grace, based on her struggle with heroin addiction, and is in the final stages of preparations for a festival run.
-She is in development on a feature film loosely based on the short film.
+Marisa produced, wrote and acted in the short film Grace, based on her struggle with heroin addiction, and has wrapped a highly successful Festival Run along with numerous Speaking Engagements at Universities.
+One in which was sponsored by Amazon where over $19,000 was raised for Youth Services on Long Island.
+She is in development of a feature film loosely based on the short film.